 Our zero waste-to-landfill program has engaged our employees in sustainability and removed waste and GHGs from landfills in our local communities.
 It also supports our operational excellence and manufacturing efforts by focusing on redesigning our processes to eliminate waste.

 In 2010 we committed to reducing our waste to landfill by 30 percent, indexed to sales, by 2015.
 We significantly beat that goal through the success of our zero waste-to-landfill program, reducing our landfilled waste by 44 percent during the period.
-In 2017, we will announce a new set of long-term goals that support our aspiration of being active stewards of the environment.

 We encourage our facilities to achieve zero waste-to-landfill as part of their waste management program and also as a means to reduce the release of GHG associated with landfills, especially methane, a GHG 20 times more potent than carbon dioxide.